LENet: Lightweight And Efficient LiDAR Semantic Segmentation Using Multi-Scale Convolution Attention: RELATED WORK

 \textbf{Voxel-based Methods} Voxel-based approach to convert point clouds into voxels for processing, which can effectively solve the irregularity problem.
 The early voxel-based methods firstly transform a point cloud into 3D voxel representations, then use the standard 3D CNN to predict semantic labels.
 However, the regular 3D convolution requires the huge memory and heavy computational power.
-Minkowski\cite{choy20194d} CNN chose to use sparse convolution instead of standard 3D convolution and other standard neural network to reduce the computational cost.
+Minkowski\cite{choy20194d} chose to use sparse convolution instead of standard 3D convolution and other standard neural network to reduce the computational cost.
 Cylinder3D\cite{zhu2020cylindrical} adopts 3D space partition and designs an asymmetrical residual block to reduce computation.
 AF2S3Net\cite{cheng20212} achieves state-of-the-art of voxel-methods, which proposes two novel attention blocks name Attentive Feature Fustion Module(AF2M) and Adaptive Feature Fustion(ASFM) to effectively learn local features and global contexts.

 \textbf{Projection-based Methods} project 3D point clouds into 2D image space, which can take advantage of a large amount of advanced layers for image feature extraction.
 SqueezeSeg\cite{wu2018squeezeseg} proposes spherical projection which maps the scatter 3D laser points into 2D Range-Image, then uses the lightweight model SqueezeNet and CRF for segmentation.
 Subsequently, SqueezeSegV2\cite{wu2019squeezesegv2} proposes context aggregation module (CAM) to aggregate contextual information from a larger perceptual field.
 RangeNet++\cite{milioto2019rangenet++} integrates Darknet into SqueezeSeg and proposes an efficient KNN post-processing method to predict labels for point.
 SqueezeSegV3\cite{xu2020squeezesegv3} proposes Spatially-Adaptive Convolution (SAC) with different filters depending on the location of the input image.
 SalsaNext\cite{cortinhal2020salsanext} inherits the encoder-decoder architecture from SalsaNet\cite{aksoy2019salsanet} and presents an uncertainty-aware mechanism for point feature leaning.
 Lite-HDSeg\cite{razani2021lite} achieves state-of-the-art performance by introducing three different modules, Inception-like Context Module, Multi-class Spatial Propagation Network, and a boundary loss.
+To get better performance and inspired by the success of SegNext on image segmentation, we propose a novel MSCA module and IAC module to compose the new pipeline on the basis of FIDNet\cite{zhao2021fidnet}.